Applying for the BFI National Lottery Audience Projects Fund

 Eligibility of your project

-We can support projects of any duration but all activity must be completed by 31 March 2026 unless you have approval from the Audiences team prior to making an application.
+We can support projects of any duration but all activity must be completed by 31 March 2029 unless you have approval to deliver beyond this date from the Audiences team before making an application.

 You can apply if your project:

-- starts 16 weeks or more after the time of application
+• starts 16 weeks or more after the time of application (or 10 weeks, for single film distribution projects)

-You can also apply for smaller awards to support pilot projects which take creative, operational and economic risks in developing audiences from specific under-represented backgrounds and have the potential to grow and reach national audiences.
+Awards of up to £20,000 are available to support pilot projects that take creative, operational and economic risks in developing audiences from specific underrepresented backgrounds and have the potential to grow and reach national audiences.
+We want to use these pilot awards to support new organisations to break down historic barriers and reach new and diverse audiences.

-During the assessment process, we may discuss with you whether it is appropriate to apply for a pilot projects award or a project award to achieve your aims.
+During the assessment process, we may discuss with you whether it is appropriate to apply for a pilot project award or a project award to achieve your aims.

 When your project is ineligible

-You’re not eligible to apply to the BFI National Lottery Audience Projects Fund if:
+Your project is not eligible for the BFI National Lottery Audience Projects Fund if:

-- your screenings will take place in spaces closed to the general public (for example, university campuses)
+• your screenings are solely or primarily taking place in spaces closed to the general public (for example university campuses or invite only events)

-- it’s for, or includes, large scale capital expenditure – small scale expenditure can be included if it directly relates to the delivery and outcomes of your project
+• it is, or includes, large scale capital expenditure; small scale capital expenditure can be included if it directly relates to the delivery and outcomes of your project

-- projects of a limited scale, which for example project relatively modest admissions (we consider under 5,000 admissions for a film festival to be modest)
+• it is of limited scale, drawing in audiences from a single location, with modest admissions (as a guide we consider 5,000 admissions and under for a film festival to be modest)

-- it includes or promotes exclusive availability, for example, it’s only available on a pay-to-view platform
+• it includes or promotes exclusive availability (for example, it is only available on a single pay to view platform)

-Get in touch with the Audiences team if you’re unsure whether your organisation is eligible to apply to the fund: audiencefund@bfi.org.uk.
+Get in touch with the Audiences team if you’re unsure whether you’re eligible to apply to the fund: audiencefund@bfi.org.uk

 If you’re looking for opportunities for local projects, contact your local Film Hub for more details.